Enter your zip to

 Bathtub with tile Bath Fitter surround

-When all is said and done, your Bath Fitter installation will run an average of $5,000.
+When all is said and done, your cost to fit a bath will run an average of $5,000.
 The smallest and easiest installations might run about $3,000 from start to finish, while higher-end materials and any extra work required can add up to $7,500 or more.
 That is often much cheaper than demolishing and replacing the old bathtub.

-Your choice of materials for your Bath Fitter can make a big difference in your final cost.
-For instance, the acrylic bath liner – the most common type of material Bath Fitter provides – will cost much less than the higher-end liners made of marble or fiberglass.
+Your choice of materials can make a big difference in your final cost.
+For instance, an acrylic bath liner – the most common type – will cost much less than higher-end liners made of marble or fiberglass.

-Labor costs for the Bath Fitter installation itself are included, as all the work is done with an in-house team.
-There might be labor costs for things that fall outside the scope of the Bath Fitter job, such as plumbing issues that need to be addressed before the work can be completed.
+Be aware that there might be labor costs for things that fall outside the scope of fitting a bath, such as plumbing issues that need to be addressed before the work can be completed.

 Additional potential costs can include the following.